Last updated on November 17th, 2022

-Food we eat is broken down into fuel called Glucose.
+The food we eat is broken down into fuel called Glucose.
 Glucose enters the bloodstream and travels to the cells to be used as fuel.
 Glucose needs help pf hormone called Insulin to enter the cells.
-Insulin is produced by gland in body called pancreas.
+Insulin is produced by gland in body called the pancreas.

 Diabetes is a metabolic disease that causes blood glucose (sugar) levels to rise higher than normal

 Diabetes can be classified into the following general categories:

 - Type 2 diabetes

 Type 2 diabetes is the most common form of diabetes.

 If you have Type 2 diabetes your body does not use insulin properly.
 This is called insulin resistance.
 Whereas in Type 1, insulin is not produced by pancreas.